IT Outsourcing in Healthcare [Checklist for Hospitals]

 · Lack of know-how or best practices for hospital IT outsourcing

-Let us look closer to possible pros and cons of remote / mixed IT teams in the healthcare industry.
+Let us look closer at the possible pros and cons of remote/mixed IT teams in the healthcare industry.

 Pros and Cons of Health IT Outsourcing